redis/redis-rb/README.md

 See the tests and benchmarks for examples.

+## Known issues

+* Ruby 1.9 doesn't raise on socket timeouts in `IO#read` but rather retries the read operation.
+This means socket timeouts don't work on 1.9 when using the pure Ruby I/O code.
+Use hiredis when you want use socket timeouts on 1.9.

+* Ruby 1.8 *does* raise on socket timeouts in `IO#read`, but prints a warning that using `IO#read` for non blocking reads is obsolete.
+This is wrong, since the read is in fact blocking, but `EAGAIN` (which is returned on socket timeouts) is interpreted as if the read was non blocking.
+Use hiredis to prevent seeing this warning.

 ## More info

 Check the [Redis Command Reference](http://redis.io/commands) or check the tests to find out how to use this client.